wottenad/DOF-Pro-Simulator-JSON-Builder/README.md

-# DOF Pro-Series Simulator V1.2
+# DOF Pro Simulator/JSON Builder V1.2

-DOF Pro-Series Simulator is a browser-based workflow tool for **DirectOutput Framework (DOF)** development, preview, and table-specific editing.
+DOF Pro Simulator/JSON Builder is a browser-based workflow tool for **DirectOutput Framework (DOF)** development, preview, and table-specific editing.

 It combines four major capabilities in one app: